kyma-incubator/compass/docs/director/03-tenancy.md

 Information about tenants is used during the authentication and authorization phase in Compass.
 Every incoming request is routed to the component called Tenant Mapping Handler.

-The mapping flow:
+The tenant mapping flow looks as follows:
-1. The tenant mapping service look for external tenant identifier in headers or body under key `headers` or `extra`.
+1. Tenant Mapping Handler looks for an external tenant identifier in request headers and request body under the **headers** and **extra** keys.
-2. Having external tenant identifier the component can continue tenant mapping using `business_tenant_mapping` and `system_auth` table.
+2. Tenant Mapping Handler maps an external tenant to the internal tenant using `business_tenant_mapping` and `system_auth` tables from the Director database.
-3. The additional data (internal tenant identifier, identifier of caller) is put into JWT Token and send to Director.
+3. Tenant Mapping Handler passes additional data, such as the internal tenant identifier and caller identity, to Oauthkeeper.
+Oauthkeeper mutators put the data into JWT which is send to Director.
-4. The Director validates the token and extract `tenant` id from token, which is the internal tenant identifier.
+4. Director validates the token and extracts the internal tenant identifier.

-Having this information, director is able to work as multi tenant service.
+Having this information, Director can work as a multi-tenant service.
+For more information, refer to the document about [security in Compass](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-01-security.md).

 ![](./assets/tenant-mapping.svg)